GiulioBag/SVM-vs-Knn/README.md

 quantity of votes for both classes.
-In the case of a small number of neighbors, the noise will have a higher influence on the result on the other hand a large number of neighbors makes the classification boundaries less distinct and the new data are influenced, especially in a sparse space, by points distant from them.
+In the case of a small number of neighbors, the noise will have a higher influence on the result on the other hand a large number of neighbors makes the classification boundaries less distinct and the new data is influenced, especially in a sparse space, by points distant from them.

 ![How KNN classifies new data.](immagini/esempio_KNN.png)